 Types of Alimony

 Alimony or spousal support is called “maintenance” in Colorado.
 This consists of money to be paid by one spouse to the other after a marriage has been dissolved.
 Alimony may be ordered during divorce proceedings, and it may be short-term or long-term.
-If you are seeking to learn more about your rights or options concerning alimony as you contemplate a divorce, an experienced alimony lawyer may be able to answer your questions and provide representation.
-At Plog & Stein, P.C., our knowledgeable Denver spousal support attorneys can help you seek or oppose claims for spousal support during a divorce.
+If you are seeking to learn more about your rights or options concerning alimony as you contemplate a divorce, an experienced lawyer may be able to answer your questions and provide representation.
+At Plog & Stein, P.C., our knowledgeable alimony attorneys in Denver can help you seek or oppose claims for spousal support during a divorce.
 We also deal with issues related to the modification of alimony after the final divorce is done.

 Specifics of Alimony